Harlequin print: 1949–1950s

 Harlequin fabric was popularized in 1944 when Adele Simpson presented the harlequin print in a bold diamond design on the town suits she created.
 It was also featured in green and white with a green jacket and a black skirt.

 Also in 1949, Louella Ballerino employed a harlequin print motif in the jester blouse "sun and fun" fashions she made popular.
 The design appeared along with pointed collars, tipped with buttons reminiscent of bells, and jagged points which sometimes adorned an apron overskirt.

 In August 1950, Fashion Frocks of Cincinnati, Ohio marketed a white piqué dress, with an exaggerated side drape, in a red, white, and black harlequin print piqué, It was sold directly to homes by housewife representatives.

 Tammis Keefe, a cloth designer whose patterns appeared at Lord and Taylor in September 1952, used a harlequin print diamond pattern on a large cloth she crafted for a table setting show.

 In a July 1954 article in the Washington Post, columnist Olga Curtis mentioned harlequin print fabrics and cellophane as very novel ideas in accessories.

-A sports costume In a harlequin print topped by bright orange received the most applause at a Simplicity Patterns Fashion Show at Sulzberger Junior High School, in March 1955.
-Presented by Norma Riseman, the orange wraparound blouse was one of many colorful fashions modeled for teenagers.
+A sports costume In a harlequin print topped by bright orange was applauded at a Simplicity Patterns Fashion Show at Sulzberger Junior High School, in March 1955.
+Presented by Norma Riseman, the orange wraparound blouse was one of the colorful fashions modeled for teenagers.

 In June 1955 a silk dress at Peck & Peck had white, pink, and blue tints of harlequin print.
 The colors and diamond motif were embellished when worn together with a white cashmere sweater highlighted by spangles.

 Freddie Mercury was very well known for performing in various concerts during the late seventies in harlequin print trousers.
 He also wore them in his music video "Living on My Own".